Traditional Couture; Folkloric High Fashion in Germany

 Miesbacher Tracht

-The complete title of Hohenberg’s compilation is Traditional Couture; Folkloric High Fashion in Germany.
-The Berlin photographer spent 5 years traveling around Germany photographing people in the Tracht of their region, much in the way he would normally photograph fashion models in Couture.
-These traditional clothes are, in a sense, the original couture… hand made clothing made from high quality fabrics with a skill that transcends the every day.
-Beading, lace, pleats and elaborate head pieces show off the talents of long gone seamstresses.
-These are clothes that were meant to last a lifetime and beyond.
+The complete title of Hohenberg’s compilation is Traditional Couture: Folkloric High Fashion in Germany.
+The Berlin photographer spent five years traveling around Germany, photographing people in the traditional attire of their region, much in the same way he would normally photograph fashion models in Couture.
+These traditional clothes are, in a sense, the original couture, hand-made clothing made from high-quality fabrics with a skill that transcends the everyday.
+Beading, lace, pleats, and elaborate headdresses show off the talents of long-gone seamstresses.
+These are clothes sewn to last a lifetime and beyond.

-One thing I found interesting is how traditional clothing was designed to non-verbally communicate.
+One thing I found interesting is how traditional clothing was designed to communicate non-verbally.
 By looking at a dress, you could tell not only where a person was from, but also their marital status.
-All of this information is coded into color, beading and lace.
-Clothing reflected the region and environment… it was made with the materials available.
+All of this information is coded into color, beading, and lace.
+Clothing reflected the region and environment, made with the materials available.
 You also see differences in Catholic and Protestant areas, Protestants tended to dress in darker, plainer clothes.

-Today these priceless pieces are worn with pride by people who inherited them.
-The Tracht are loved and carefully preserved through the generations, they are still taken out for special events and celebrations.
+Today, these priceless pieces are worn with pride by people who inherited them.
+The Tracht is loved and carefully preserved through the generations, then taken out for and worn for special events and celebrations.

 Oesterte-Tracht from the region of Schaumburg-Lippe